Kotti/kotti_navigation/README.rst

     kotti_navigation.navigation_widget.left_exclude_content_types = (e.g., Image)
     kotti_navigation.navigation_widget.left_show_hidden_while_logged_in = true

-(Substitute another location name for "left" in these settings.)
+(Substitute any another location name for "left" in these settings.)

 If show_menu is True, a button which fires the menu dropdown will be shown as the first item in either a horizontal or vertical aspect display of items.